PrincetonUniversity/gpu_programming_intro/06_cuda_libraries/README.md

 $ sbatch job.slurm
 ```

 Note that some examples have dependencies that will not be satisfied so they will not build.
 This can be resolved if it relates to your research work.
+For instance, to build `5_Simulations/nbody` use `GLPATH=/lib64 make TARGET_ARCH=x86_64 SMS="70" HOST_COMPILER=g++`.